top of page

 The verb 'applaud' has its etymological roots in the Latin word 'applaudere,' which is formed from 'ad-' (meaning 'to') and 'plaudere' (meaning 'to strike' or 'to clap').
 In ancient Rome, 'applaudere' was used to describe the enthusiastic and demonstrative act of striking one's hands together in approval or admiration during performances, gatherings, or celebrations.
 Over time, 'applaud' made its way into English with a similar meaning, signifying the act of expressing approval, admiration, or appreciation for someone or something, typically by clapping one's hands.
 The etymology of 'applaud' underscores the physical and audible nature of this expression of approval, highlighting the tradition of clapping as a universal symbol of applause and recognition.

-Quiz: Find the meaning of applaud
+Quiz: Find the meaning of the verb applaud:

 Try Again!